qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Square brackets are home and end.
 * Comma and period are page up/down.
 * Semicolon is pause.
-* Apostrophy is print screen.
+* Apostrophe is print screen.

 ### Nothing Yet Layer (BQN Left Win)
 * No space to define new codes to emit, but can emit any code already defined on any key.